DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GroupSummaries/description.md

 This demo groups the sales data by the *"Employee"* column.
 Each group has summaries that do the following:

 1. Count the number of orders
-The quantity is displayed in the parantheses after the group caption (the default position).
+The quantity is displayed in the parentheses  after the group caption (the default position).

 1. Determine the maximum sale amount
 The value is shown in the *"Sale Amount"* column of the group row.